gildir/CS321-2018F-002/chat.md

 }
 ```
 ### Code Analysis
 In the class Player we keep track of ignored players in an arraylist called ignoreList.
-The showIgnoreList is a wrapper that prints out all ignored player in a string.
+We update it with add/remove functionality provided in the same context.
+The showIgnoreList is a wrapper that prints out all ignored player as a string.
+This public method can get used by GameCore to print the ignored list.
 In the class GameCore we list ignored players by calling showIgnoreList, which granted the permission to access ignored players' names.
+Beware that the order of printing the players name is based on the order you have added them to your list.
 By issuing ignore -l you are able to use this functionality.

 ## Unignore
 ### Description